olebole/irafdoc/doc/immatch.imcombine.rst

   	[input|output|overlap] [image section]
   </pre>
   <p>
-  The initial modifier defaults to <tt>"input"</tt> if absent.
+  The initial modifier defaults to <span style="font-family: monospace;">"input"</span> if absent.
 The modifiers are useful if the input images have offsets.
-In that case <tt>"input"</tt> specifies that the image section refers to each input image, <tt>"output"</tt> specifies that the image section refers to the output image coordinates, and
+In that case <span style="font-family: monospace;">"input"</span> specifies that the image section refers to each input image, <span style="font-family: monospace;">"output"</span> specifies that the image section refers to the output image coordinates, and
-  <tt>"overlap"</tt> specifies the mutually overlapping region of the input images.
+  <span style="font-family: monospace;">"overlap"</span> specifies the mutually overlapping region of the input images.
   In the latter case an image section is ignored.
   </p>
   <p>